 Interior Design Program (NTA.1K) A.C.S.

 Learn how to create residential and commercial interior designs from scratch, using the latest software and digital tools.
 Express your creativity, develop the technical skills employers want, and get real work experience before you graduate.
-Start your interior design career in just 18 months.

 This program leads to an Attestation of Collegial Studies (ACS) recognized by the Minister of Education and Higher Education of Quebec.